yourcelf/olwidget/doc-src/index.rst

 Welcome to olwidget's documentation!
 ====================================

-This is documentation for the stable (old) version of olwidget, v0.3.
-You can get the `development version's documentation <../../dev/doc/>`_ here.
+This is documentation for an old version of olwidget, v0.3.
+You can get the `current version <../../v0.4/doc/>`_ here.

 .. toctree::
   :maxdepth: 1